afewmail/afew/README.rst

 Installation
 ------------

-Make sure you have already installed your distributions `notmuch` package, and the notmuch python bindings, which might come in separate `python-notmuch` and `python3-notmuch` packages.
+Make sure you have already installed your distribution's `notmuch` package, and the notmuch python bindings, which might come in separate `python-notmuch` and `python3-notmuch` packages.

+Note: if you are installing `notmuch` using Homebrew on macOS, make sure to run ``$ brew install --with-python3 notmuch``, because the brew formula doesn't install python3 notmuch bindings by default.

 It is recommended to install `afew` itself inside a virtualenv as an unprivileged user, either via checking out the source code and installing via setup.py, or